ministryofjustice/opg-modernising-lpa/docs/runbooks/backups.md

     aws-vault exec identity -- terraform apply
     ```

-1. Commit our changes to the DynamoDB table names, and raise a PR to ensure these persist.
+1. Commit our changes to the DynamoDB table name, and raise a PR to ensure this persists.
     Once this PR is merged and has reached production, we can release the change freeze.

 ## Delete the old table